-- The total of the top-up payments and the parental insurance benefits does not exceed the employee's normal weekly remuneration.
+- The total of the top-up payments and the parental insurance or compassionate care benefits does not exceed the employee's normal weekly remuneration.

 - The top-up amount does not reduce severance pay, unused sick leave or vacation leave, or any other credit accumulated by the employee.

-See the definition of salaries or wages (This link will open a new window) for the types of remuneration that are considered salaries or wages.
+See the definition of salaries or wages for the types of remuneration that are considered salaries or wages.

 For information concerning the QPIP, see Remuneration Subject to Québec Parental Insurance Plan (QPIP) Premiums.

 If the scholarship, bursary or fellowship is paid to an employee, it is considered a benefit and may be taxable.
 See Tuition Fees, Scholarships and Bursaries.

 Exceptions apply.
 See Taxable Benefits.

 A taxable benefit in kind (other than a benefit related to board and lodging received by the employee for a pay period in which he or she received cash remuneration) is not subject to QPIP premiums.
 Exceptions apply.
 See Taxable Benefits.

 Allocated tips are not subject to QPIP premiums.